 This short article discusses that front companies can present a serious problem to the U.S. Government and the defense industry because they can potentially be used to circumvent export restrictions and embargoes (DSS CI).

 - What Are We Protecting?

-This short article helps to identify general types of assets a U.S. company should endeavor to protect and assists one in thinking about asset vulnerabilities and the allocation of security countermeasures (DSS CIO).
+This short article helps to identify general types of assets a U.S. company should endeavor to protect and assists one in thinking about asset vulnerabilities and the allocation of security countermeasures (DSS CI).